 This popular program has received philanthropic support from the Charles D. and Mary A. Bauer Family Foundation, the School of Management Alumni Association, the University at Buffalo's President’s Circle and several generous alumni and friends of the university; and has been featured on the National Association of Colleges and Employers (NACE) website.

-The Nonprofit Board Fellowship (NBF) introduces MBA students to the intrinsic value of board service, through a foundational curriculum that blends the concepts of social impact, servant leadership and professional development, combined with an academic year of service as a board member intern with a local nonprofit organization.
-The aim of the NBF is to develop a diverse group of informed, community-oriented leaders who understand the importance of good governance; and are both prepared and motivated to serve the WNY nonprofit community.
+The Jordan A. Daniels Nonprofit Board Fellowship introduces MBA students to the intrinsic value of board service, through a foundational curriculum that blends the concepts of social impact, servant leadership and professional development, combined with an academic year of service as a board member intern with a local nonprofit organization.
+The fellowship's aim is to develop a diverse group of informed, community-oriented leaders who understand the importance of good governance; and are both prepared and motivated to serve the WNY nonprofit community.
 Fellows who successfully complete the program will earn a Board Leadership Micro-credential.

-The Nonprofit Board Fellowship is a fully-funded collaborative program facilitated by the School of Management’s Center for Leadership and Organizational Effectiveness (CLOE), and the Internships and Experiential Learning program in the Career Resource Center.
-Initially launched in summer 2020, future phases of this program will seek to partner with additional schools across UB.
+The Jordan A. Daniels Nonprofit Board Fellowship is a fully-funded collaborative program facilitated by the School of Management’s Center for Leadership and Organizational Effectiveness (CLOE), and the Internships and Experiential Learning program in the Career Resource Center.

 Internships and Experiential Learning